Ngz91/dotfiles/README.md

 </div>

-Zsh is a Unix Shell, we will use it in combination with Oh-my-zsh to customize our terminal.
+Zsh is a Unix Shell, we will use it in combination with Oh-my-zsh to customize the terminal.
 Install Zsh by running:
 ```
 sudo pacman -S zsh zsh-completions
 ```